gAndy50/Euraylib/README.md

 This software is provided as-is.
 There is no warranty for this software.
 You may not blame the author or the Euphoria community for any wrong-doing using this software.
 You use this software at your own risk.
 You may use this software to write Euphoria programs using the Euraylib wrapper.
 You may dis- tribute software you make using this software as you please, whether gratis or for a fee.
+You may not claim you wrote the original Euraylib wrapper.
+While not required an aknowledgement of the original author would be nice.

 Thanks for using Euraylib!